Low Fodmap Dessert Recipes

 Low Fodmap Christmas Cookie Recipes

-If you are still looking for other delicious recipe and menu ideas that are low in fodmap, here are some other resources!
-I will also be putting together some make ahead menu ideas to make those wonderful holiday meals come together a little more smoothly!
+If you are still looking for other delicious recipes and menu ideas low in Fodmap, here are some other resources for low Fodmap gluten-free Christmas cookies!
+I will also put together some make-ahead menu ideas to make those excellent holiday meals come together more smoothly, so stay tuned!

-I recently brought these bars to my friends’ home for a holiday party.
-As, I often do, I did not mention that I made changes to the recipe and no one knew that this recipe was gluten free or low fodmap so it can be enjoyed by everyone without having to make two desserts for your special event if you don’t want to do it.
+I recently brought these bars to my friend’s home for a holiday party.
+As I often do, I did not mention that I changed the recipe, and no one knew that it was gluten-free or low fodmap.
+If you don’t want to make two desserts for your special event, everyone can enjoy this recipe without making it.

 Come back and visit!
 And have a wonderful holiday season!